 Zack wakes up a week later to discover the entire town of Nibelheim on fire.
 Cloud makes it out alive, though he collapses on the street, whispering about Sephiroth.
 You can also find the Wonders boy here, who tells you that his mother is trapped in their fiery house.
 The boy doesn’t show up unless you found the other five Wonders, darkly implying that your laziness somehow caused him and his mother to burn to death!
 Though I’m… not entirely sure how?
 In any event, you only have a minute to save the boy’s mother, which you have to do while the camera stays locked on the outside of the building as a substitute to rendering a lot of obscuring smoke the PSP honestly couldn’t handle and wouldn’t have been very entertaining.
 This was probably for the best, and is a clever way of dealing with this unusual situation.
 After saving the woman, the boy declares nuts to the Wonders (which is a nice surprise ending to that sidequest) and gives you a prize.

 At the edge of town, you see a recreation of the legendary scene of Sephiroth standing amidst the fire of Nibelheim he just created, after which he walks off into the mountains.
 This causes Zack’s DMW to be tweaked, as often happens in the game, although in this case it ironically makes it more likely for Zack to use Sephiroth’s attacks!
 Feel the inspiration!
 You follow the path up the mountain to the reactor.
-The game basically erases a room from the reactor in both previous sequences and now, which means it also skips what happens in that room in FFVII: you find Tifa mourning over the body of her father, and declaring that Shinra is to blame for all of this, after which she picks up Sephiroth’s sword, the Masamune, and charges after him.
+By the way, Crisis Core basically erased a room from the reactor, which means it now has to skip what happens in that room during FFVII: you find Tifa mourning over the body of her father, and declaring that Shinra is to blame for all of this, after which she picks up Sephiroth’s sword, the Masamune, and charges after him.
 These are pretty serious changes (which continue below), and I can’t decide if they were cut to cut down the scenes for narrative reasons… or if they were just trying to avoid rendering Tifa’s father.

 Sephiroth is having a conversation with a figure at the far end of the room, whom he addresses as “Mother,” saying “Let’s take back the planet together.”
 It turns out that Sephiroth is speaking to a strange, metallic figure that’s positioned in front of a tube at the back of the room.
 This metallic figure is never, ever, even remotely explained, as it turns out that Jenova is in the tube, and has nothing to do with the figure at all.
 Looks awesome, though!
 Zack starts shouting at Sephiroth, and Sephiroth just starts chuckling to himself, saying “Mother, they’re here again.”
 He says that Jenova should have ruled the planet in the past, but “they came” and took over the planet.
 He then tears down the strange figurehead and reveals the real Jenova: a blue-skinned, female form with huge alien growths coming out of her in multiple places.
 She does not seem to be complete somehow.